Bayesian Algorithmic Mechanism Design: Model and Definitions

-\paragraph*{Mechanisms.} A mechanism $\mech$ consists of an {\em allocation rule} and a {\em payment rule}.
+\paragraph*{Mechanisms} A mechanism $\mech$ consists of an {\em allocation rule} and a {\em payment rule}.
 We denote by $\allocs(\vals)$ and $\prices(\vals)$ the allocation and payment rule of an implicit mechanism $\mech$.
-We assume the agents are {\em risk neutral} and individually desire to maximize their expected {\em utilities}.
+We assume agents are {\em risk neutral} and individually desire to maximize their expected {\em utilities}.
 Agent $i$'s utility for allocation $\allocs$ and payments $\prices$ is $\vali\alloci - \pricei$.
-We will consider single-round, sealed-bid mechanisms where agents simultaneously bid and the mechanism then computes the allocation and payments.
+We consider single-round, sealed-bid mechanisms where agents simultaneously bid and the mechanism then computes the allocation and payments.

 Our goal is a mechanism that has good social welfare in equilibrium.
 The standard economic notion of equilibrium for games of incomplete information is {\em Bayes-Nash equilibrium} (BNE).
-The revelation principle says that any equilibrium that is implementable in BNE is implementable with truthtelling as the BNE strategies of the agents.\footnote{The revelation principle holds even in computational settings; any BNE for which the agent strategies and the mechanism can be computed in polynomial time can be converted into a polynomial time BIC mechanism.} Meaning: an agent that believes that the other agents are reporting their values truthfully as given by the distribution has a best response of also reporting truthfully.
+The revelation principle says that any equilibrium that is implementable in BNE is implementable with truthtelling as the BNE strategies of the agents.\footnote{The revelation principle holds even in computational settings; any BNE for which the agent strategies and the mechanism can be computed in polynomial time can be converted into a polynomial time BIC mechanism.} Meaning: an agent that believes the other agents are reporting their values truthfully as given by the distribution has a best response of also reporting truthfully.
 A mechanism with truthtelling as a BNE is {\em Bayesian incentive compatible} (BIC).\footnote{Much of the computer science literature on mechanism design focuses on dominant strategy equilibrium (DSE) and {\em ex post incentive compatibility} (IC).
-This is not without loss in many settings and therefore should be considered with care when addressing computational questions in mechanism design.
-Whether it is without loss in computational settings is an open question.}
+This is not without loss in many settings and therefore should be considered with care when addressing computational questions in mechanism design.}